marhum456/marhum456/README.md

 ## 🎓 **Thesis: Enhancing Vulnerability Detection in Blockchain Smart Contracts**

-I am currently working on my **Master's Thesis** focused on **Blockchain Smart Contract Security**, specifically on **enhancing vulnerability detection** in smart contracts.
-The goal of my research is to identify and mitigate common security vulnerabilities in smart contracts, making blockchain-based applications safer.
+I completed my **Master’s Thesis** in the area of **Blockchain Smart Contract Security**, with a focus on enhancing vulnerability detection in smart contracts.
+My research aimed to identify and mitigate common security weaknesses to make blockchain-based applications more secure.

-This thesis aims to contribute to the improvement of blockchain system security by enhancing the detection of vulnerabilities and ensuring the safety of decentralized applications.
+The main objective of my thesis was to contribute to the improvement of blockchain system security by improving vulnerability detection techniques and supporting the development of safer decentralized applications.

 ---